seppegadeyne/seppegadeyne/README.md

 # Hej — I'm Seppe Gadeyne

 Developer and AI specialist based in Belgium.
-25+ years building fast, reliable software — now also bringing local AI agents to small and medium businesses.
+25+ years building fast, reliable websites — now also bringing local AI agents to small and medium businesses.

 ## What I do